 Typically, researchers measure competitiveness as one’s willingness to enter a tournament where success and thus, payment, depend on outperforming (an)other player(s).
 Participants who prefer tournament payment schemes over piece-rate payment schemes, where payments are solely determined by the number of successfully completed units, are said to be competitive (Niederle and Vesterlund 2007).
 Sentence on earning less.
 Importantly, this laboratory measure of competitiveness predicts career choices outside the lab (Buser et al, 2014; 2017), and thus may help explain gender gap inequality.

 To date, most of the research on gender differences in competitiveness has focused on i) either explaining the sources of the gender difference – for instance, men tend to be more confident and risk-seeking [e.g., @Veldhuizen2017] or ii) designing interventions to encourage women to compete more [@Balafoutas2012; @Sutter2016; @Cassar2016; @Brandts2015; @Niederle2013; @Brandts2015; @Healy2011; @Alan2018].
 For instance, Kessel et al (202X) find that telling participants about the gender difference in willingness to compete as well as the implications on earnings, reduces the gender gap in competitiveness.
-Crucially, less consideration has been paid to how competitions may differentially, and perhaps negatively, impact women.
+Crucially, less consideration has been paid to how competitions may differentially, and perhaps negatively, impact women in other ways, such as lowered performance (cite), increased stress (cite) or potential opportunity costs related to time spent (over) preparing when required to compete.

-The introduction of Chapter 1 provides an overview of the literature on gender differences in willingness to compete, so we will only review the literature on gender differences in response to entering competitive environments here.
+TIn the remaining introduction, we briefly summarize the literature on how men and women may differentially respond to competitions.
+Second, we introduce several reasons for why women may practice relatively more than men, especially when competing.
+Lastly, we introduce our study and highlight the need for more work on how men and women may prepare for competition differently, which is one focus of the current investigation.

+1.3 Gender differences in response to competitive environments

 There are three major time points at which competition may affect men and women differently: before, during, and after competition.
-The majority of previous studies in this space have examined gender differences in response to competition during and after performance, which we will briefly review here.
+The majority of previous studies in this space have examined gender differences in response to competition during and after performance.

-1.4 Gender differences in response to competitive environments

-1.4.1 During competition
+1.3.1 During competition

-Gender differences in performance during competition: Although competitions are generally motivating and designed to improve performance by increasing effort [@Connelly2014a; @Murayama2012; @Miller2019a], previous research suggests that men perform better under competitive payment schemes relative to non-competitive payment schemes, while women’s performance does not respond to competitions [@Gneezy2003; @Gneezy2004; @Gunther2010; @Samak2013]. @Gneezy2003 show that there is no gender difference in performance when participants are solving mazes following a piece-rate payment scheme, but a significant gender difference in performance arises under a tournament payment scheme, with males performing better. @Gunther2010 replicate the effect of competition on gender differences in performance for a male-typed task, but find no gender differences in performance during competition for female-typed or gender-neutral tasks.
+Although competitions are generally motivating and designed to improve performance by increasing effort [@Connelly2014a; @Murayama2012; @Miller2019a], previous research suggests that men perform better under competitive payment schemes relative to non-competitive payment schemes, while women’s performance does not respond to competitions [@Gneezy2003; @Gneezy2004; @Gunther2010; @Samak2013]. @Gneezy2003 show that there is no gender difference in performance when participants are solving mazes following a piece-rate payment scheme, but a significant gender difference in performance arises under a tournament payment scheme, with males performing better. @Gunther2010 replicate the effect of competition on gender differences in performance for a male-typed task, but find no gender differences in performance during competition for female-typed or gender-neutral tasks.

 INSERT OTHER CITES: